dzcmr/CISSP-Study-Guide/D1 - Security and Risk Management.md

 * Process:  A set up steps to accomplish a task.
 * Architecture: specifies when and where to apply security controls.
 Describes interactions and roles
 * Framework: A set up processes with implimentation guidance
-* Standard:  A set of requirements, roles, and controls/frameworks to impliment
+* Standard:  Specific (example - all DCs MUST run windows server 2016) A set of requirements, roles, and controls/frameworks to impliment.
+Standards are mandatory.
+* Procedure: very specific and detailed.

 ### Determine compliance requirements
 ##### Governments are required to impliment NIST 800-53.
 Private sector is required to implimented COBIT.
 Many businesses end up implimenting part of each framework to meet its business objectives.